aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-objects-and-scenes/xpath-like-object-queries/_index.md

 - **Entity vs. Node:** Use `<Camera>` syntax only when you need the underlying entity, not just the node.
 - **Performance:** For very large scenes, narrow the search path (e.g., start from a specific subtree) to improve speed.

-## Conclusion

-You now know how to **create 3d scene java** programs that leverage XPath‑like queries to efficiently **select objects by type**.
-This approach scales from simple demos to production‑grade 3‑D applications, giving you fine‑grained control over scene traversal without verbose code.

 ## Frequently Asked Questions

 **Q: Where can I find the Aspose.3D for Java documentation?**